-However, for most buyers, looking online only yields a handful of opportunity.
-By limiting yourself to just these kinds of deal sources, you are seriously reducing your deal flow and hence the chances of achieving a successful acquisition.
+However, for most buyers, looking online only yields a handful of opportunities.
+By limiting yourself to just these kinds of deal sources, you are substantially reducing your deal flow, and hence the chances of achieving a successful acquisition.

 Broad acquisition criteria, focused in a sector that experiences a lot of activity, may yield a reasonable number of on-market opportunities.
 Yet this only paints part of the picture.

 In many cases, the owner has been guided to an unrealistic valuation from an advisor.
 Furthermore, attractive opportunities interest many buyers, potentially leaving the acquirer at a disadvantage when it comes to negotiation.